MEL - HND

 What is the cheapest month to fly from Melbourne Airport to Tokyo Haneda Airport?

-The cheapest month for flights from Melbourne Airport to Tokyo Haneda Airport is August, where tickets cost $637 on average.
-On the other hand, the most expensive months are December and January, where the average cost of tickets is $1,202 and $1,030 respectively.
+The cheapest month for flights from Melbourne Airport to Tokyo Haneda Airport is June, where tickets cost $620 (return) on average.
+On the other hand, the most expensive months are April and December, where the average cost of round-trip tickets is $1,128 and $1,112 respectively.

 How far in advance should I book a flight from Melbourne Airport to Tokyo Haneda Airport?

-To calculate daily average prices, KAYAK takes all prices for each day before departure over the last year for flights from Melbourne Airport to Tokyo Haneda Airport, removes the top 0.1% to account for outliers, and then takes the average of all the values for each month.
+To calculate weekly average prices, KAYAK takes all prices for each week before departure over the last year for round-trip flights from Melbourne Airport to Tokyo Haneda Airport, removes the top 0.1% to account for outliers, and then takes the average of all the values for each week.

-To get a below average price on the flight from Melbourne Airport to Tokyo Haneda Airport, you should book around 2 days before departure.
-For the absolute cheapest price, our data suggests you should book 32 days before departure.
+To get a below average price on the flight from Melbourne Airport to Tokyo Haneda Airport, you should book around 5 weeks before departure, which saves you about 25% compared to booking last minute.
+For the absolute cheapest price, our data suggests you should book 15 weeks before departure.

 Good to know